 “Why are you being followed?
 And what’s all this got to do with Alice Webster and Sophie Giroux?”
 God old bearded journalist Stefan Anderssen, asking the exasperated questions we probably all were during episode two of The Missing.

-After a blistering first episode, The Missing had to ease up this week to deal with the barrage of plot thrown at us.
+- The Missing had to ease up this week to deal with the barrage of plot thrown at us.
 Episode two was slower, with detective Julien Baptiste’s drive across the Iraqi desert leading down a dead end – for now.

 So, what questions need answering after episode two?
 Let’s start with the big one.
 DO NOT READ ON UNLESS YOU’VE WATCHED EPISODE 2